Introduction: The Extended Tree – Discovery and Revelation

 Hannah Arendt and Erich Neumann in 1923.

-This doesn’t mean he was in a state of enlightenment of course – he’d just settled for meretricious cliches instead of honest questioning.
-In the World of Yetzirah it can be all too easy to harbour or endorse the biased, confused or dangerous cultural trends of the majority.
-As Israel Regardie argues in his splendid book The Middle Pillar (1938) when Eastern Philosophy speaks of “The mind as the slayer of the real… in point of fact it is not the mind which inhibits our perceiving what is real, what is worthwhile in life: It is the false development of mind – that mass of prejudices, emotional biases, improperly formed philosophies and superstitions, relics of the inheritance from misguided parents – which are here noted.”
-And one might add peer group pressure.
+As Israel Regardie argues in his splendid book The Middle Pillar (1938), when Eastern Philosophy speaks of “The mind as the slayer of the real… in point of fact it is not the mind which inhibits our perceiving what is real, what is worthwhile in life: It is the false development of mind – that mass of prejudices, emotional biases, improperly formed philosophies and superstitions, relics of the inheritance from misguided parents – which are here noted.”
+And, one might add, peer group pressure.

-As Regardie also observes, The RUACH – in Kabbalism a level of the soul that more or less corresponds to Yetzirah – is both the home of the human Ego and also that of the Persona, described by Jung as the rôle we find for ourselves and the mask we assume as much to get by in society as to survive.
+As Regardie also observes, The RUACH – in Kabbalism a level of the soul that more or less corresponds to Yetzirah – is both the home of the human Ego and of the Persona, described by C. G. Jung as the rôle we find for ourselves and the acceptable mask we assume to survive in human society.
 Often the ‘mask’, or ‘role’ is all too readily bestowed by society; one finds oneself in a comfortable, ‘respectable’ position and conforms accordingly.
-If self-knowledge is a meaningful goal, most of us start from a rather vague and instinctive sense of one’s self.
-Should the ”real me” be sought in terms of my impact on other people – a sort of democratic consensus?
-Can ‘objectivity’ have any meaning in this context?

-There are clearly different ‘pathways’ to action; the original impulse, whether based on a sensory observation, abstract insight, or simply a need for self-assertion, can only be expressed as action through the mechanisms of the physical body.
-The instinctive sphere is informed by the input of thought and feeling, much of which may itself be ‘automatic’, and is the fulcrum of hopes, imaginings, dreams, practicality and impracticality.
-The diagram shows that thought, feeling, and movement (‘reflex’) can also bypass the central sphere, where an action is envisaged, here described as ‘instinct’.
-A feeling can have a direct expression in the body, which is also capable of habitual or innately remembered action patterns without preliminary reflection or new input.
+The diagram also implies that thought, feeling, and movement (often simply ‘reflex’) can bypass the central sphere, here described as ‘instinct’, so that a feeling can have a direct expression in the body, which is capable of habitual or innately remembered action patterns without renewed reflection.
 The four principles (Sephiroth) may act together at an unconscious level, and their manifest expression can be unconsciously ‘learned’.
-That is precisely what Gurdjieff is describing in relation to ‘postures’, which means that the postures themselves are unconscious and need to be brought under observation.
+That is precisely what Gurdjieff is describing in relation to ‘postures’, which means that the postures themselves are unconscious- mechanical – and need to be brought under observation.
 It also explains what Israel Regardie is on about when he writes about the mind as “the slayer of the real”.

 Briah

-Though they are universal, there are cultural differences in the ways each archetype is expressed, and the result is an ever-evolving, incomplete dialogue in terms of this or that language or culture.
+Though they are universal, there are cultural differences in the ways each archetype is expressed, and the result is an ever-evolving, inconclusive dialogue in terms of this or that language or culture.
 Erich Neumann gives numerous examples – some terrifying – of one identifiable archetype – in his encyclopaedic study, The Great Mother (1974)

 Manifestations of Briah are ‘numinous’, meaning they come with an uncanny sense of ‘supernatural’ agency.
-They – or it – may communicate spontaneously through dream imagery, spontaneous visions, religious experiences or an artist’s work sometimes with profound or disruptive effects on culture and ordinary consciousness.
+They – or it – may communicate spontaneously through dream imagery, visions, religious experiences or in an artist’s work, sometimes with profound or disruptive effects on culture and ordinary consciousness.
 In esoteric teaching, the archetypal world is also said to exert a perpetual, unconscious effect through events in the world of Assiah, which we mistakenly view only in materialistic terms.
 In Kabbalah, Briah is reflected in and linked to Assiah.
 On The Ladder (See Fig. 1) the focal point of this link is the Malkuth-Kether-Tiphareth overlap with Greater Tiphareth, with Malkuth in Briah in the centre of Yetzirah.

-Briah corresponds to what C. G. Jung refers to as the world of ‘The Soul’ – (The ‘Singular’ degree of Christian living) which is one’s being in the Archetypal World of ‘The Collective Unconscious‘ of which, according to Jung, IMAGERY is the native language (though a Kabbalist might regard the Hebrew language and Alphabet in a similar way).
+Briah corresponds to what C. G. Jung refers to as the world of ‘The Soul’ – (The ‘Singular’ or ‘Solitary’ degree of Christian living) which is one’s being in the Archetypal World of ‘The Collective Unconscious‘ of which, according to Jung, IMAGERY is the native language (though a Kabbalist might regard the Hebrew language and Alphabet in a similar way).
 For Jung, contemporary human culture – science in particular – displays a remarkable ‘contempt’ for the psyche – the soul – considering that without it knowledge of reality would be impossible.

 He writes: “The statements of the conscious mind [Yetzirah] may easily be snares and delusions, lies or arbitrary opinions, but this is certainly not true of the statements of the soul: to begin with they always go over our heads because they point to realities that transcend consciousness.”
 (Answer to Job 1958) Jung quotes Tertullian (155 CE – c.
 220 CE – De testimonio animae) who wrote that ‘testimonies of the soul’ may seem common, or trite, but cannot be considered trifling considering the majesty of Nature from which they are derived.
 “Nature is the mistress, the soul is the disciple.”